frontenddogma/web-development-glossary/manuscript/l.md

 : → Tesler’s Law

 Layout
 : The part of graphic design that deals in the arrangement of visual elements on a (web) page.
-It generally involves organizational principles of composition to achieve specific communication objectives.
+Layout generally involves organizational principles of composition to achieve specific communication objectives.
 A high-level page layout involves deciding on the overall arrangement of text and images, and possibly on the size or shape of the medium.
 Layout requires intelligence, sentience, and creativity, and is informed by culture, psychology, and what the document authors and editors wish to communicate and emphasize.&nbsp;[†](#w-layout)

 Layout engine
 : → Browser engine

 Layout table
 : An HTML table used not for intended functional purposes (for tabular data), but for layout.
-Using tables for layout, often in conjunction with spacer images, is a popular web design method from the 90s and early 2000s that is not in use anymore.
+Using tables for layout, often in conjunction with spacer images, is a popular web design method from the 90s and early 2000s that is largely not in use anymore.

 Lazy loading
 : A design pattern commonly used in computer programming to defer initialization of an object until the point at which it is needed.
 Lazy loading can contribute to efficiency in the program’s operation if properly and appropriately used.
-The opposite of lazy loading is eager loading.
-This makes it ideal in use cases where network content is accessed and initialization times are to be kept at a minimum, such as in the case of web pages.&nbsp;[†](#w-lazy-loading)
+This makes it ideal in use cases where network content is accessed and initialization times are to be kept at a minimum, such as in the case of web pages.
+The opposite of lazy loading is eager loading.&nbsp;[†](#w-lazy-loading)

 LCP
 : → Largest Contentful Paint